cybozu/nginx-uuid4-module/README.md

 You can use the UUID as an unique identifier for an HTTP request.

-NOTE: You should not treat these UUIDs as secret credentials because an attacker can predicate subsequent UUIDs by observing past UUIDs.
+NOTE: You should not treat these UUIDs as secret credentials because an attacker can predict subsequent UUIDs by observing past UUIDs.

 Example configuration